-Donated by Union Pacific Railroad in December 1961, locomotive number 4014 is the most famous locomotive in RailGiants Train Museum’s impressive display of locomotives.
-Number 4014 is a Big Boy class steam locomotive having a 4-8-8-4 wheel arrangement.
-It is the heaviest single expansion steam locomotive ever built, weighing about 1,200,000 pounds.
-Number 4014 is hinged (or articulated) because of its great length.
+Donated by Union Pacific Railroad in December 1961, locomotive number 4014 was the most famous locomotive in RailGiants Train Museum’s impressive display of locomotives during its 52 years here.
+Union Pacific No. 4014 is a Big Boy class steam locomotive having a 4-8-8-4 wheel arrangement.
+They are the heaviest single expansion steam locomotive ever built, weighing about 1,200,000 pounds.
+Big Boy locomotives are hinged (or articulated) because of its great length.
 Its forward pony trucks and drive wheels swivel independently of the boiler and rear drivers when rounding curves.
 The Big Boy class was designed for heavy freight trains and was used between Ogden, Utah and Cheyenne, Wyoming.
-It was retired in 1959 after only 18 years of service.
+Big Boy No. 4014 was retired in 1959 after only 18 years of service.
 Number 4014 arrived at the Los Angeles County Fairgrounds in January 1962.

 Bar none, Alco’s Union Pacific Big Boy articulated engines were, in their time, the true kings of the rails, and most rail fans to this day, still believe it is.
 In total, 25 Big Boys were built in two groups of twenty and five locomotives respectively.
 All were coal burning, with large grates to burn low quality Wyoming coal from mines owned by the railroad.
 One locomotive, number 4005, a conversion to fuel oil was attempted as an experiment, but was not completed.
 This attempt was motivated by a threatened coal workers labor strike.
 When this threat disappeared, the conversion efforts were no longer needed.